irods/irods/docs/manual/installation.md

 The irods-icat package installs the iRODS binaries and management scripts.

-Additionally, an iRODS database plugin is required. iRODS uses this plugin (see [Pluggable Database](#pluggable-database) to communicate with the desired database management system (e.g. Oracle, MySQL, PostgreSQL).
+Additionally, an iRODS database plugin is required. iRODS uses this plugin (see [Pluggable Database](architecture.md#pluggable-database) to communicate with the desired database management system (e.g. Oracle, MySQL, PostgreSQL).

 The iRODS installation script (which also configures the iRODS database plugin) requires database connection information about an existing database.  iRODS neither creates nor manages a database instance itself, just the tables within the database.
 Therefore, the database instance should be created and configured before installing iRODS.

 ### Database Setup

 iRODS can use many different database configurations.
-As an example, a local PostgreSQL database can be configured on Ubuntu 12.04 with the following steps:
+As an example, a local PostgreSQL database can be configured on Ubuntu 14.04 with the following steps:

 ~~~
 $ (sudo) su - postgres